close global

 Komatsu has 20 years of F1 experience under his belt and has held different roles with different outfits, including Haas, where he spent seven years as Chief Race Engineer since the team's F1 debut in 2016.

-With his extensive two-decade-long engineering background and deep understanding of the team's operations, the 49-year-old Tokyo native seems like the perfect man for the job.
+With his extensive two-decade-long engineering background and deep understanding of the team's operations, the 49-year-old Tokyo native has the ideal credentials for the job.

 Alan Permane (right) - Racing Bulls team principal